 a) Building credibility

-If you get featured in a trusted news source, the ability for possible customers to trust you skyrockets.
-It is a stamp of approval in the marketplace and it only means more sales.
+If you get featured in a trusted news source, the likelihood for potential customers to trust you skyrockets.
+It is a stamp of approval in the marketplace and it ultimately means more sales.

 b) Increased traffic

-The amount of traffic that your company would get from news sources after a feature will totally flip inside out the amount you previously received and change what you have known to be the idea of good traffic.
+The amount of traffic that your company would get from news sources after a feature will surpass what you were previously receiving and change your perception of good traffic.
 News sources are highly trusted by their respective fans and they turn out in high numbers to check out products or services that have been featured by the outlet.

 c) Increased SEO

 Links from high authority news sources like Mashable, VentureBeat, TechCrunch, Vogue, GQ, etc, will totally improve your search engine rankings because of the amount of authority they add to your backlinks.

 In order to receive such unexpected features, you want to make it as easy as possible for the journalist to feature your company without having to contact you in the first place or set up an interview.
 One way to do that is to come up with a compelling and well-designed press kit.

 Essentially, a press kit is a page on your website that has resources and information for reporters and journalists.
 This page does not necessarily have to be on the main menu, in fact, most journalists know not to look for it there.
 Instead, it should take a good position on a secondary menu or the footer section because the journalists will be looking for it there.